What does Sergio mean?

 Sergio is a very prominent first name for men (#289 out of 1220, Top 24%) and also a very prominent surname for all people (#28994 out of 150436, Top 19%).
 (2000 U.S. Census)

-The only other prominent related form of Sergio (#307 the previous year) rated in the Top 2000 is Serge.
-Adoption of these relations of Sergio was at its highest 2 decades ago (usage of 0.1%) and is somewhat lower today (usage 0.1%, ▼49%).
+Which version is better?with its variant forms and related boy names.
+The only other prominent related form of Sergio (#331 the previous year) rated in the Top 2000 is Serge.
+Adoption of these relations of Sergio was at its highest 2 decades ago (usage of 0.1%) and is now much less (usage 0.1%, ▼54%).